Circle of Knowledge

 Psychology to Sociology - Psychology looks at the brain, nervous system, ego, thoughts, and patterns of an organism.
 From there, it goes on to examine the behaviors of many organisms as a whole.
 In short, psychology leads to sociology.

 Sociology to Arts & Crafts - The behavior of many organisms leads to the creation of objects of both form and function by those organisms.
-These objects lead to the development of arts and crafts.
+The skills and trades of these objects lead to the development of arts and crafts.

-Arts & Crafts to Symbology - Some art, such as hieroglyphics and emoticons, goes on to become icons, glyphs, and or other symbols.
+Arts & Crafts to Symbology - Some arts such as hieroglyphics, emoticons, music, and other art used for communication and expression, goes on to become icons, glyphs, and or other symbols.
 The arts and crafts lead to symbol systems.

 Symbology to Language & Math - The subject based pillar cyclic flow is now almost complete.
-Sounds and glyphs go on to be letters & numbers, letters & numbers become words & functions, and they in turn, become paragraphs & algorithms.
+Sounds and glyphs go on to be letters & numbers, letters & numbers become words & functions, and they in turn, become sentences, paragraphs, algorithms, compositions, and eventually libraries.
 Simple symbols become languages and mathematics.

 Part 2: Inside the Circle - The inside of the Circle is generated by first considering the average subject that would be found between 2 adjacent pillars.
-It continues geometrically taking averages by nearby subjects to fill in locations.
-Since the 8 pillars around the edge are considered the basic, root topics, the subjects tend to get more complex or specific toward the center.
+For example, halfway between Chemistry and Biology is Bio-Chemistry.
+It continues geometrically, taking averages of nearby subjects to fill in locations.
+Since the 8 pillars around the edge are considered the root topics, the subjects tend to get more complex and specific toward the center.

-Part 3: Outside the Circle - The outside of the circle labels generalizations about a specific region or segment, and shows how other existing concepts and models can map onto the design.
-For each of the 8 pillars you have an associated element, base unit, subject using a -tion suffix, quality, and stat.
-The stats are related to a Game based on the Circle, which use it to create a universal character creation template.
-4 pillars are associated with seasons and the halfway points between roots are also given a base unit.
-There are 16 categories also provided that capture the general desciption of the main topic in those wedges.
+Part 3: Outside the Circle - The outside of the Circle labels generalizations about a specific region or segment, and shows how other existing concepts and models can map onto the design.
+For each of the 8 pillars, you have an associated element, base unit, a subject using a "-tion" suffix, a quality, and a stat.
+The element and quality serve an esoteric or alchemical purpose, the base unit a systematization purpose, the subject a categorical purpose, and the stats are related to a Game based on the Circle, which use it to create a universal character creation template.
+4 pillars are associated with seasons, and the halfway points between the 8 roots are also given a base unit.
+There are 16 categories also provided that capture the general description of the main topic in those wedges.
 Lastly, you will notice some broad categorizations splitting the information left to right or top to bottom, which show overarching trends among the subjects.